 Besides the physical benefits of exercise, it also has psychological benefits.
 The psychological benefits of exercise can enhance mental health, and control depression and anxiety.
-Mental benefits of exercise are countless.
+The benefits of exercise on mental health are countless.
 Of the many, we will discuss only a few important benefits of physical activity on mental health.

 Exercise is a powerful fighter against Depression and Anxiety

-Physical activity helps to release tension and stress, boosts both physical and mental energy and releases endorphins which enhances the overall wellbeing.
-Anxiety can also be controlled by paying very close attention to the senses of the body such as the sensation of feet hitting the ground, listening to heart-beat or rhythm of breathing and feeling of wind on skin.
-Focusing on the body while exercising not only improves the physical conditions faster but also interrupts the constant worries that are running in the head.
+Physical activity helps to release tension and stress, boosts both physical and mental energy, and releases endorphins which enhance overall well-being.
+Anxiety can also be controlled by paying very close attention to the senses of the body such as the sensation of feet hitting the ground, listening to heartbeat or rhythm of breathing, and the feeling of wind on skin.
+Focusing on the body while exercising not only improves the physical conditions faster but also interrupts the constant worries that are running through the head.